SteelCompendium/data-gen/Kits/Martial Kits/Mountain.md

 # Mountain

 The Mountain kit does exactly what it says on the tin.
-You don heavy armor and a heavy weapon to stand strong against your foes, quickly demolishing them when it’s your turn to attack.
+You don heavy armor and a heavy weapon to stand strong against your foes, quickly demolishing them when it's your turn to attack.

 ## Equipment